 I watched an episode of Odd Man Out today on YouTube.
 It’s my very first one of the series and admittedly, it’s got me thinking.
 I’ve identified myself as vegan for 2 years now and I never really thought of myself as anything but, until I read the vegan cookbook my teen gave me for my birthday this year.
 In the book, it defines “vegan” as someone who eats a plant-based diet and use only cruelty/animal-free products.
 As I read this, I became aware that by the author’s definition, I am, after all, not vegan but rather someone on a plant-based diet.
 This got me feeling invalidated because it’s so much effort to refrain from eating animal products when you’ve been on a predominantly meat diet for 4 decades.
 Does the rest of the vegan community define “vegan” as such?
-Admittedly, I do not specifically choose cruelty-free products, though I know I should.
+Admittedly, I do not specifically choose cruelty-free products every day, though I know I should.
 Can I still consider myself vegan?

 Today, while I watched the Odd Man Out Season 1, Episode 3 video and the participants questioned each other to identify which of the group is not vegan, I was reminded again of what I read in the cookbook.
 The definition of “vegan” was again defined as a person that does not use any animal products what so ever in food or any products by most of the participants.
 Once again, I feel doubt creeping in.
 Am I vegan enough?

 Our society has a need to identify or classify differences.

 In terms of food diet, there several types: carnivore: eat only animal products; paleotarian: eat animal products, vegetables, seeds, nuts, and healthy fat; vegetarians: no meat, eats plant-based food, can eat eggs and milk; fruitarian:no meat products, eats predominantly fruits, can eat nuts/seeds; pescatarians: eats a plant-based diet with addition of seafood meat, can still eat eggs/milk; and vegan: plant-based diet with no animal products.
 I am sure there are other classifications and sub classifications available.